wing5wong/artisan-whs-static/source/_events/2021-02-09_summer-sports-sign-ups.md

 ---
-title: Summer Sports Sign Ups - cut off, Friday 12 February
+title: Summer Sports Sign Ups - Cut off, Friday 12 February
 date: 2021-02-12T02:04:50.636Z
 ---
 If you are interested in signing up to play summer sport this Term use the bitly below..